Chapter 1 Background

 Figure 1.2: Illustration of carline

-The overall objective of this study is as follows.
+The learning objectives of this Case are as follows.

 • Customers’ flow time, defined as the total time a customer spends at Chick-fil-A, measures the impact of congestion on the quality of service.
 Customers generally prefer a short flow time.

 • The system carline is defined as the sum of the carlines at the ordering and pickup stations.
 For example, the system carlines of Figures 1.2(a) and (b) are 5 and 3, respectively.
 This metric reflects the impact of Chick-fil-A congestion on the neighboring businesses.
-A large system carline leads to a higher chance of blocking the main road and causing traffic problems.
+A large system carline leads to a higher chance of causing traffic problems.